 Table of Contents

-Going through customs upon arrival
+Going through Customs upon arrival

 Your first contact with customs will generally be on the plane, where you will be given an “Incoming passenger card” by the flight crew.
 This card allows you to declare the goods and products that you bring on Australian soil.
 It must be carefully and honestly filled in by each passenger.
 This involves ticking the YES box for each category of product you are taking with you to Australia.
 If you have any doubts about the products you are bringing into Australia, you are strongly advised to declare them.